ReasonOnFaith/ReasonOnFaith.github.io/_posts/2016-03-29-the-mrm-and-the-true-islam-campaigns.markdown

 Ahmadis claim to believe in separation of mosque and state.
 So why shy away from this term?
 Well, because it has the word "Islam" in it.

-Similarly, Ahmadis will do the PR tour on the news media claiming how "Islam" doesn't support such-and-such primitive beliefs, as if to reassure the American people that Muslims have peaceful beliefs.
-They neglect to clarify that these beliefs are from their own denomination, which represents just 1% of the Muslim world.
+Similarly, Ahmadis will do the PR tour on the news media claiming how "Islam" doesn't support such-and-such primitive beliefs, as if to reassure the American people that Muslims have progressive beliefs.

+They neglect to clarify however, that these beliefs are from their _own_ denomination, which represents just 1% of the Muslim world.
 On that basis, the Ahmadi Muslim PR campaign just gave their non-Muslim fellow citizens a false sense of security.

 This is placing PR wins for converts above plain speech that presents an honest picture of the situation on the ground.